Chrasmus/SDCN_Nov17_T1_P2_Traffic_Sign_Classifier/README.md

 I chose to use the LeNet-5 model with a few modifications.
 I added twice as much depth to two convoluted layer and two DropOuts to the fully connected layers, ending up with a 3x32x32-C12-MP2-C32-MP2-120N-DO-84N-DO-43N, with Relu activations

-The code for making predictions on my final model is located in the 14th cell in the Jupyter notebook.
+The code to create model, called 'LeNet2', is located in [14] in the Jupyter notebook.

 My final model consisted of the following layers: